crosetto/AutomaticDifferentiation/README.md

 uses the C++17 generic lambdas feature.

-We define the function objects "plus" and "times", with convenient overloads of the corresponding operators "+" and "*", in a simila way as done for the previous example.
-These cannot be defined as constexpr lambdas for one main reasons: we need to access the type of the two arguments passed to the lambdas.
+We define the function objects "plus" and "times", with convenient overloads of the corresponding operators "+" and "*", in a similar way as done for the previous example.
+These cannot be defined as constexpr lambdas for one main reason: we need to access the type of the two arguments passed to the lambdas.
 More in detail, we can think of a generic lambda conceptually "as if" it was a functor like:

 ```C++